 Unfortunately, it's quite common for fish to die shortly after being brought to their new home from the pet store.
-While many new fish owners are quick to blame the pet store for selling fish in poor health, in reality, this untimely passing is a result of budding aquarists not knowing how to properly acclimate aquarium fish to their home aquariums.
+While many new fish owners are quick to blame the pet store for selling fish in poor health, in reality, this untimely passing is often the result of budding aquarists not knowing how to properly acclimate aquarium fish to their home aquariums.

-With a .8 difference like the one we mentioned previously, you will need to do this every 15 minutes for at least TWO HOURS.
+With a .8 difference in pH, you will need to do this every 15 minutes for at least two hours.
 That is eight times before you net them out and release them in the community tank.
 This assures that the water is very slowly changed from their bag pH to your tank pH without any abrupt shock to their little fishy systems.

-This will give your new fish the best chance for survival in your tank, although it will not protect your other fish from any diseases or parasites that the new fish may be carrying.
+A slow, careful acclimatization process will give your new fish the best chance for survival in your tank, although it will not protect your other fish from any diseases or parasites that the new fish may be carrying.